-I try to keep everything working as well as I know how, but there are sometimes issues that elude my expertise.
+I try to keep everything working as well as I know how, but there are still some issues which elude my expertise.
 If you have suggestions on how to fix any of these, please drop me a line.

 I'm targeting compatibility with Chrome as old as 49 and Firefox as old as 52, which were the last versions of those browsers available on Windows XP.
 This seems to also give me good coverage over Safari on macOS as well as iOS and Android browsers.
 If you notice an issue in anything newer than those old relics, please let me know.

-The (secret) volume control shortcuts do not work as expected on iOS.
+Volume control is not available on iOS.
 It seems that Safari on iOS does not support changing the volume on an individual audio element nor does it seem to expose master-volume control to websites.
 What I'm seeing in the debugger is that Safari allows the volume to be changed and even reports the new volume level but then changes it back immediately afterwards.

 This looks to me like a design choice on Apple's part.
 I don't expect them to change it in the near future.